edeposit/edeposit.amqp.aleph/README.rst

 This package provides an AMQP middle-ware for communication with Aleph. `Aleph <http://www.exlibrisgroup.com/category/Aleph>`_ is a system used in libraries to store meta-data about books and authors.

-`Full module documentation <http://edeposit-amqp-aleph.readthedocs.org/en/latest/py-modindex.html>`_ is hosted at the `readthedocs <http://edeposit-amqp-aleph.readthedocs.org>`_.
+`Full module documentation <http://edeposit-amqp-aleph.readthedocs.org>`_ is hosted at the ReadTheDocs.

 Installation
 ------------